 Varney was a United States manufacturer of model railroad equipment.

-community was his early advocacy of the HO gauge and the development of a reliable V-1 6 volt motor small
+community was his early advocacy of the HO scale (3.5mm to the foot) and the development of a reliable V-1 6 volt motor small

 enough to power the locomotives of this gauge, and to pull a nice sized consist.

 Varney's catalogs were vivid, informative and contained editorials and fascinating exploded views that

 clearly show an understanding of the mind of model railroaders that still rings true today.

 Like so many other model train business founders, Gordon Varney started out as a hobbyist.
 Varney

 appreciated the fact that you could get 10 hours of entertainment putting together a freight car construction kit for

 a $2 bill investment.
 After assembling a dozen kits he had purchased, he looked at his wife and said, "there should be a

 business here".
 According to an interview with Varney that appeared in the February 1953 issue of Popular Science magazine,

 "That was when a perfectly good hobby went out the window.
 We soon found that there is no such thing as a hobby-business.
 To